Martha Graham: Career

-1938 became a big year for Graham; the Roosevelts invited Graham to dance at the White House, making her the first dancer to perform there.
-Also, in 1938, Erick Hawkins became the first man to dance with her company.
+In 1938, the Roosevelt family invited Graham to dance at the White House, making her the first dancer to perform there.
+In the same year, Erick Hawkins became the first man to dance with her company.
 He officially joined her troupe the following year, dancing male lead in a number of Graham's works.
 They were married in July 1948 after the New York premiere of Night Journey.
 He left her troupe in 1951 and they divorced in 1954.

-On April 1, 1958, the Martha Graham Dance Company premiered the ballet Clytemnestra, based on the ancient Greek legend Clytemnestra and it became a huge success and great accomplishment for Graham.
+On April 1, 1958, the Martha Graham Dance Company premiered the ballet Clytemnestra, which would become a success.
 With a score by Egyptian-born composer Halim El-Dabh, this ballet was a large scale work and the only full-length work in Graham's career.
 Graham choreographed and danced the title role, spending almost the entire duration of the performance on the stage.
-The ballet was based on the Greek mythology of the same title and tells the story of Queen Clytemnestra who is married to King Agamemnon.
-Agamemnon sacrifices their daughter, Iphigenia, on a pyre, as an offering to the gods to assure fair winds to Troy, where the Trojan War rages.
+The ballet tells the story of Queen Clytemnestra, who is married to King Agamemnon.
+Agamemnon sacrifices their daughter Iphigenia on a pyre, as an offering to the gods to assure fair winds to Troy, where the Trojan War rages.
 Upon Agamemnon's return after 10 years, Clytemnestra kills Agamemnon to avenge the murder of Iphigenia.
 Clytemnestra is then murdered by her son, Orestes, and the audience experiences Clytemnestra in the afterworld.
-This ballet was deemed a masterpiece of 20th-century American modernism and was so successful it had a limited engagement showing at the 54th Street Theatre on Broadway, conducted by Robert Irving, voice parts sung by Rosalia Maresca and Ronald Holgate.
+The ballet had a limited engagement showing at the 54th Street Theatre on Broadway, conducted by Robert Irving, voice parts sung by Rosalia Maresca and Ronald Holgate.